probable egg mass

 However, the Hawaiian animals lack the white and black marginal bands on the parapodia found

 in mature specimens of that species.
-It also appears likely that axially
+It also appears likely that at least some axially

 streaked shells from elsewhere in the Indo-Pacific will turn

 out to be this species rather than juveniles of the banded animals illustrated as mature A. naucum in various sources.
 It was first reported

 from Hawaii in Pilsbry, 1917.
 The photo labelled Atys semistriata in Kay & Schoenberg-Dole, 1991 is probably this species, instead.